Tand0/nextnextping/forwsl2/collections/ansible_collections/tand0/ttl/README.md

 # Ansible TTL macro like collection
 ## Overview
-- You can connect via SSH using a language called Terawaros Tekitou Language, which is similar to teraterm macro, and ping other servers as stepping stones.
+- You can connect via SSH using a language called TTL(Terawaros Tekitou Language), which is similar to teraterm macro, and ping other servers as stepping stones.

 ## MACRO for Terawaros Tekitou Lanugage